 Find out more about going guarantor and

-If you want to maintain some financial independence, think about
+To maintain some financial independence, think about keeping

 card in addition to any joint accounts.

 If you have assets to protect or children from a previous